TBD54566975/web5-spec/README.md

 The `sdk-report-runner` repo consumes the output tests for these test vectors in each repo and generates a report - [report-runner](https://github.com/TBD54566975/sdk-report-runner).

-### Adding/Updating Vectors
+### Adding & Updating Test Vectors

 New test vectors should follow the standard [vector structure](./test-vectors/).
-Vectors are automatically validated against the [JSON Schema](https://json-schema.org/) via CI.
+Vectors are automatically validated against their [JSON Schema](https://json-schema.org/) via CI.

-Create a PR in this repo for adding / updating web5 test vectors.
+Create a PR in this repo for adding / updating Web5 test vectors.

 ### Feature Completeness By SDK